destacks/tc/example/button/README.md

-# `tc` Button Example with React + Vite
+# TC Button Example with React + Vite

-This example showcases how to use the `tc` package to construct and merge Tailwind CSS class names in a React component with the Vite.js build tool.
+This example showcases how to use the TC package to construct and merge Tailwind CSS class names in a React component with the Vite.js build tool.

 ## Getting Started